dhdata/dhdata-site/CONTRIBUTING.md

 If everything builds correctly, commit your new recipe (or changes to an existing recipe) and push up to your repository on GitHub.
 From there, create a pull request.
 After review, your recipe will be incorporated into the master repository, triggering a rebuild of the site.

+### Prose.io

+We've added a configuration file to the repository for [Prose.io](http://prose.io/).
+After forking this repostory, you can add and edit recipes by going to the [Prose.io](http://prose.io/) site and selecting your fork of the repository.
+You will be placed in the `source/recipes` directory into which you can add your recipe.

 ### Recipe Licensing

 All recipe contributions are assumed to be made under a [CC-BY] license.
 If particular code snippets are available under a different Creative Commons license, then this should be noted in the recipe along with links to the source material from which the recipe is derived.
 Recipes not provided under a Creative Commons license will not be accepted.